 Fix Our Parks

-The backlog of repair needs at our national parks has exceeded $23 billion, which includes hundreds of critical repair projects to fix issues such as crumbling roads, worn-out trails, failing water, and sewer systems and other maintenance issues.
-Congress made huge strides with the passage of the Great American Outdoors Act, which has fixed hundreds of maintenance and repair needs in every state throughout the country.
+The backlog of repair needs at our national parks has exceeded $23 billion, which includes hundreds of critical projects to fix issues such as crumbling roads, worn-out trails, failing water and sewer systems, and other maintenance issues.
+Congress made huge strides in 2020 with the passage of the Great American Outdoors Act, which funded hundreds of maintenance and repair projects in every state throughout the country.
 But it’s clear that our parks need more help.
-That’s why NPCA is urging Congress to extend this important funding to fix our parks for at least five more years.
+That’s why NPCA is urging Congress to continue this commitment to fix our parks by passing the America the Beautiful Act to extend maintenance funding for parks for another eight years.

 Pronghorn grazing in Yellowstone